GUIDES & RESOURCES

 Does LHC loading apply to Extras?

-No, the good news is LHC loading doesn’t apply to Extras Cover, also known as ‘ancillary’ or general treatments.
+No, the good news is LHC loading doesn’t apply to extras cover, also known as ‘ancillary’ or general treatments.

 Can I avoid paying the LHC loading by taking out an Extras policy?

-No, only having a suitable private Hospital Cover policy can allow you to avoid paying LHC.
-Holding extras cover only won’t exempt you from paying the LHC if you decide to take out private Hospital Cover down the track.
+No, only having a suitable private hospital cover policy can allow you to avoid paying LHC.
+Holding extras cover only won’t exempt you from paying the LHC if you decide to take out private hospital cover down the track.

 What’s the difference between LHC loading and the Medicare Levy Surcharge?

-While LHC loading is a penalty rate that applies to individuals who take out private hospital cover after the age of 31, the Medicare Levy surcharge (MLS) is different.
+While LHC loading is a penalty rate that applies to individuals who take out private hospital cover after the age of 31, the Medicare Levy Surcharge (MLS) is different.

 In short, LHC is a loading that is added to your hospital cover premiums and charged via your insurer, whereas the MLS is a tax.

-This surcharge is a rate of either 1%.
-1.25%, or 1.5% based on the total of your6:
+This surcharge is a rate of either 1%, 1.25%, or 1.5% based on the total of your (and your spouses, if you have one):

-• taxable income;
+• taxable income

-• total reportable fringe benefits; and
+• total reportable fringe benefits

-• any amount on which family trust distribution tax has been paid.
+• any amount on which family trust distribution tax has been paid

 The MLS was initially implemented to encourage higher income earners to take out private hospital cover in order to reduce stress on the public health system.